ScottJamesUIUC/OLYMPEX/README.md

 # OLYMPEX
-All work related to my MS thesis on OLYMPEX (work in progress)
+All work related to my MS thesis on OLYMPEX (work in progress) All Notebooks still need to be cleaned up and prepared for general use.

 Model data is currently unavailable and will be processed along with model namelist in the future.